-Under the national mandatory licensing scheme an HMO must be licensed if it is a building consisting of three or more storeys and is occupied by five or more tenants in two or more households.
-Local Housing authorities have discretionary powers to widen the remit of licensing to also include other smaller HMOs if they think that enough of them in an area are badly managed.
+Under the national mandatory licensing scheme an HMO must be licensed if any property occupied by five or more people, forming two or more households, who also share facilities such as the kitchen or bathroom, regardless of the number of storeys.
 If you are unsure whether an HMO needs a licence check with your local housing authority.

 What is a Household?

 Couples married to each other or living together as husband and wife (or in an equivalent relationship in the case of persons of the same sex).